Kay2dan/react-pwa-guide-kit/readme.md

-# react-pwa-starter-kit
+# react-pwa-guide-kit

-> Progressive Web App Starter Kit with React.js is an designed to discover and understand how to build up Progressive Web Apps features by React.js development environments.
-Customized and opinionated tools and build process are optimized to achive high-performed web application audited by strict auditor, [Lighthsuse](https://github.com/GoogleChrome/lighthouse).
-Moreover, this starte kit is backed by Firebase for hosting, realtime database, and also push notification.
+> This is a guide kit is designed to show how to make a Progressive Web App(PWA) and PWA features in React.js development environments.
+Customized and opinionated tools and build process are optimized to achive high-performed web application which is audited by strict auditor, [Lighthsuse](https://github.com/GoogleChrome/lighthouse).
+Moreover, this guide kit is also backed by Firebase for hosting, realtime database, and also push notification.
+Please show how it is [working on firebase hosting](https://react-pwa-hello-world.firebaseapp.com/#/)

 # Features

-- Material Design and AppShell: Responsive, fit any form factor, desktop but first is mobile.
-AppShell architecture implemented wearing material design got bressed by [material-ui.com](https://material-ui.com)|
+- **Material Design and AppShell**: Responsive, fit any form factor, desktop but the first is mobile.
+AppShell architecture implemented wearing material design got bressed by [material-ui.com](https://material-ui.com)
-- ES6 via Babel: You can use ES6 feature with same babel-preset to [create-react-app](https://github.com/facebookincubator/create-react-app) and dynamic module importing
+- **ES6 via Babel**: You can use ES6 feature with same babel-preset to [create-react-app](https://github.com/facebookincubator/create-react-app) and dynamic module importing
-- Webpack 2
+- **Webpack 2**
-  - Remarkable configurations: Webpack configuration file has been written in configurable, optimzied and easy settings
+  - **Remarkable configurations**: Webpack configuration file has been written in configurable, optimzied and easy settings
-  - Optimized Progressive Web App: You can check them of optimized bundling for PWA including code-splitting, multiple chunk and [preload](https://www.npmjs.com/package/preload-webpack-plugin)
-  - Developing Progressive Web App: As developing, reloading changes instantly by webpack-dev-server, also it is working well with [service worker](https://github.com/ragingwind/sw-precache-webpack-dev-plugin)
+  - **Developing Progressive Web App**: You can check them of optimized bundling for PWA including code-splitting, multiple chunk and [preload](https://www.npmjs.com/package/preload-webpack-plugin).
+As developing, reloading changes instantly by webpack-dev-server, also it is working well with [service worker](https://github.com/ragingwind/sw-precache-webpack-dev-plugin)
-- HTTPS: Deploying to Firebase Hosting to run perfectly on HTTPS with PWA features
+- **HTTPS**: Deploying to Firebase Hosting to run perfectly on HTTPS with PWA features
-- Web Push: Web Push demo also is branded at this app by Firebase Push Messaging
+- **Web Push**: Web Push demo also is branded at this app by Firebase Push Messaging
-- Service Worker: Generating service worker script is completly intergrated in build process with Webpack 2 and plugins
+- **Service Worker**: Generating service worker scripts is completly intergrated in build process with Webpack 2 and plugins
-- Web Manifest: Have a look how to installable webapp work by Web Manifest
+- **Web Manifest**: Have a look how to installable webapp work by Web Manifest
-- Realtime Database: We featured firebase to show PWA how to work with fetched data and cached data via service worker
+- **Realtime Database**: We featured firebase to show PWA how to work with fetched data and cached data via service worker
-- Server Side Rendering: Presenting intial page in short time is an important issue.
-This starter kit includes simple server side code for demonstration.
+- **Server Side Rendering**: Presenting intial page in short time is an important issue.
+This guide kit includes simple server side code for demonstration.
 Buidling PWA for Server Side Rendering version landed You can take a look what is different between both of versions

 # Getting Started